200 W Main St Pflugerville, TX 78660 (512) 251-7503 New Patients Only:(512) 900-4160

 When dental decay compromises a tooth’s structural integrity, a filling gets placed to rebuild its natural form and restore its strength and function.

-Because tooth decay, also known as dental caries, remains one of the most prevalent chronic diseases affecting both children and adults worldwide, procedures to place fillings are routinely performed each and every day.
+Because tooth decay, also known as dental caries, remains one of the most prevalent chronic diseases affecting both children and adults worldwide, procedures to place dental fillings in Pflugerville are routinely performed each and every day.

-At the office of Gene Hassell, DDS, we provide precise and gentle treatment and maintain a position at the forefront of advances in care to provide patients with the highest quality of aesthetically pleasing and durable dental fillings.
+At the office of Gene Hassell, DDS, we provide precise and gentle treatment and maintain a position at the forefront of advances in care to provide patients with the highest quality of aesthetically pleasing and durable dental fillings in Pflugerville.

 According to archaeological findings, for as long as dental problems have existed, there have been efforts to provide emergency and restorative care.
 In fact, attempts to place dental fillings have been found in the skeletal remains of people who lived around the year 8000 BC.
 However, it wasn’t until thousands and thousands of years later, in the 19th century, that a variety of metal fillings, including dental amalgam, appeared on the scene.
 Although gold achieved status as a popular restorative material, it was soon apparent that amalgam fillings, consisting of a mixture of mercury and an alloy composed of silver, tin, and copper, offered a less expensive, durable, and simpler alternative.